Frequently asked questions

 Has Tenaska already purchased the property for Expedition and for the conservation easements?

 Tenaska has acquired property via a purchase option agreement that provides the Expedition project with the exclusive right and option to purchase the property.
 This includes the main project property and the land that would be put into conservation easement.
+This agreement has been recorded with Fluvanna County.

 Have you performed an Environmental Justice assessment?

+Yes.
 There are environmental justice components as part of the state permitting processes.

 How will you incorporate the community’s concerns into project decision-making?

 Our team has had many conversations with Fluvanna County residents – both in group settings and individually.
 These conversations will continue over the lengthy development period and beyond.
-We have and continue to incorporate community feedback into our plans, as evidenced by the sound mitigation features being included in the Expedition Generating Station and Tenaska’s commitment to conservation land.

 Sound